 These techniques activate the parasympathetic nervous system and help to dampen the stress response:

 - Meditation: A mental exercise involving concentration, observation and awareness to calm the mind.
-There are several different types and techniques of meditation which include visualization, focusing attention on breathing, reflection and resting awareness.
+There are several different types and techniques of meditation which include visualisation, focusing attention on breathing, reflection and resting awareness.
+The easiest way to get started is probably using a recording of a guided meditation.
+There are many free ones on YouTube, or apps like Headspace are useful.

 - Progressive muscle relaxation (PMR): Used to relieve muscle tension, stress and anxiety by progressively tensing groups of muscles in the body and subsequently relaxing them.

-- Yoga, tai-chi and qi-gong: Using various postures and movements along with steady breathing to increase clarity and mental focus.
+- Yoga, tai-chi and qi-gong: Using various postures and movements along with steady breathing, especially pranayama breathing, to increase clarity and mental focus.
+Yin and restorative yoga are particularly relaxing due to their meditative element and because the practice includes deep stretching for longer durations of time.